tomdot-dev/smoothies/README.md

 - 200g cherries
 - 4oz milk

-Note: Banana taste still a bit present and may want to add more cherries.
+Note: Banana taste still a bit present (at least right after blending, but definitely not after freezing) and may want to add more cherries.

 ## Guava